MRU-F25-COMP2603/2633-term-project-unicourse-sphere/README.md

 ## Documentation

-The following guides provide essential information for developing, using, and supporting the UniCourse Sphere project:
+The following comprehensive guides provide essential information for developing, using, and supporting the UniCourse Sphere project:

-- **Developer Guide** – Technical documentation for contributors, including system architecture, setup instructions, API details, and coding standards.
+- **Developer Guide** – Technical documentation for contributors, including system architecture, setup instructions, and coding standards.
   [Developer Guide](https://github.com/MRU-F25-COMP2603/2633-term-project-unicourse-sphere/blob/main/resources/dev-guide.md)

 - **User Guide** – Step-by-step instructions for end users on how to navigate and use the UniCourse Sphere application.